 A drive cycle typically measures factors such as vehicle speed, starts and stops over a given time period, idle time (incidental and extended), and engine off time.
 It may also incorporate data on power export (PTO operation, etc.).
 This information is normally graphed showing vehicle speed over time.
-The chart above defines an urban dynamometer test drive cycle, but is typical of how a drive cycle graph will look.
+The chart below defines an urban dynamometer test drive cycle but is typical of how a drive cycle graph will look.

 Duty cycles measure how much a vehicle is used.
 The primary factors tracked include frequency and length of use, utilization cycles per measurement period, distance driven per measurement cycle, on-road versus off-road use, load profile, and total vehicle lifecycle.
 There are numerous ways to track a drive cycle, such as the use of a data logger, downloading information from the CANbus, or by utilizing a telematics system.